 What we don’t: Simple feature set and no additional venting.

-If active insulators like the Nano-Air above have caught your eye, it’s also worth taking a look at Mountain Hardwear’s Kor Stasis.
+If active insulators like the Proton and Nano-Air above have caught your eye, it’s also worth taking a look at Mountain Hardwear’s Kor Stasis.
 At just $275, the Kor Stasis is a budget-friendly jacket that still pulls off a competitive build that places high priority on breathability and mobility.
-Mountain Hardwear picked out some prime materials for the job: Pertex’s Quantum Air (20D) shell is noticeably air-permeable, while the PrimaLoft Gold Active insulation features a healthy amount of stretch.
+Mountain Hardwear picked out some prime materials for the job: Pertex’s Quantum Air (20D) shell is noticeably air-permeable, while the PrimaLoft Gold Active insulation (80g throughout the body and upper sleeves and 60g at the hood and lower sleeves) features a healthy amount of stretch.
 Put it all together, and the Kor Stasis is an affordable and functional insulator for high-output winter pursuits like running, ski touring, and Nordic skiing.

 With a price tag that’s around $50 less than the competition, what does the Kor Stasis give up?
 The main compromise comes in terms of features: With no hem or hood adjustment, no internal dump pockets, and a simple construction that forgoes additions like stretch-woven or fleece panels, Mountain Hardwear’s jacket is decidedly simple.
 And as a result of this no-frills (and no vents) design, its breathability falls short.
 For better-ventilated insulators at an even lower price, check out the Casaval Hybrid and Xenair Alpine Light above.
 But if you don’t mind the extra dose of warmth (particularly for wind-generating activities like biking and Nordic skiing), it’s hard to find fault with the Kor Stasis.
 It’s also worth mentioning Mountain Hardwear’s Ventano Hoody, a down-mimicking synthetic jacket that, at $250, also undercuts much of the competition.